idealo/imagededup/mkdocs/docs/user_guide/benchmarks.md

  the `min_similarity_threshold` (though a lower value would add a few seconds to the execution time as can be seen in all the runs above.)
  - Generally speaking, the cnn method takes longer to run as compared to hashing methods for all datasets.
-If a GPU is available, cnn method could be much faster.
+If a GPU is available, cnn method should be much faster.